Rebekah L. Rollston, MD, MPH

 As the 2019 Larry A. Green Scholar at the Robert Graham Center for Policy Studies in Family Medicine & Primary Care, Dr. Rollston developed the interactive story map, Sexuality Education Legislation and Policy: A State-by-State Comparison of Health Indicators, which explores sex education legislation by state, compared to each state’s respective health indicators: sexual violence, physical dating violence, bullying/harassment, suicide, contraceptive prevalence, STI rate, and teen birth rate.
 This story map can be used as a visually accessible advocacy tool to demonstrate the breadth of health indicators impacted by comprehensive sex education, as well as provide a foundation for further research and advocacy in the fields of comprehensive sex education and interpersonal violence.

-Additionally, Dr. Rollston is the Founder & Executive Director of Doctors For A Healthy US, LLC, which advocates for political candidates who are truly committed to the social determinants of health & health equity.
-Doctors For A Healthy US, LLC, organizes health professionals to employ relational organizing skills; this includes leveraging our personal and professional networks to engage in non-confrontational, values-based discussions about health as it applies to various local, state, and national elections.
+Additionally, Dr. Rollston served as the Founder & Executive Director of Doctors For A Healthy US, LLC, which advocated for political candidates truly committed to the social determinants of health & health equity in the 2020 election cycle.
+Doctors For A Healthy US, LLC, trained health professionals to employ relational organizing skills—that is, leveraging our personal and professional networks to engage in non-confrontational, values-based discussions about health as it applies to local, state, and national elections.

 Dr. Rollston is an active member of the Harvard Joint Committee on the Status of Women, Massachusetts Medical Society Committee on Public Health, and also an External Affiliate of the RTI Global Gender Center.
 She has been inducted into the Delta Omega Honorary Society in Public Health and Gold Humanism Honor Society, and she was previously selected for the American Academy of Family Physicians (AAFP) Award for Excellence in Graduate Medical Education in 2019.

 Dr. Rollston is an East Tennessee native, now living in Boston.
-In her free time, she enjoys running, yoga, hiking, camping, traveling with her fiancé, and volunteering with Back On My Feet.
+In her free time, she enjoys running, yoga, hiking, camping, traveling with her husband, and volunteering with Back On My Feet.